 The engine inherits from MergeTree, altering the logic for data parts merging.
-ClickHouse replaces all rows with the same primary key with a single row (within a one data part) that stores a combination of states of aggregate functions.
+ClickHouse replaces all rows with the same primary key (or more accurately, with the same sorting key) with a single row (within a one data part) that stores a combination of states of aggregate functions.

 You can use